-The Parish Council meets as a Full Council once every month, usually on the second Tuesday although this can change periodically.
-During 2020 & 2021 Covid-19 put a stop to our face to face meetings, the council used digital technology to carry on and a hybrid version of this was used to help engage as many as possible as the road out of lockdown was embraced.
-Meetings are usually held in the Guildhall where possible and these usually commence at 8pm.
+The Parish Council meets as a Full Council once every month, usually on the first Thursday.
+Meetings are usually held in the Guildhall and these usually commence at 8.00pm.
 A notice of each meeting is placed on the notice board outside the CIC and Library in the week prior to the meeting and on the website so that members of the public can see what business the Parish Council will be transacting.

 The Parish Councillors will consider each item on the agenda.
 Sometimes they will resolve to take action on a matter; in other cases it will be necessary for the matter to be deferred so that further information or advice can be obtained.